AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 it.
 Others, we know, who accepted universal restoration employed, for the sake of deterring sinners, threats that are inconsistent, literally interpreted, with that doctrine.
 This disposition to conceal the truth has actuated many a modem theologian.
-In Sermon XXXV, on the eternity of hell torments Archbishop Tillotson, while he argues for the endless duration of punishment, suggests that the Judge has the right to omit inflicting it if he shall see it inconsistent with righteousness or goodness to make sinners miserable forever, and Burnet urges: \"Whatever your opinion is within yourself, and in your breast, concerning these punishments, whether they are eternal or not, yet always with the people, and when you preach to the people, use the received doctrine and the received words in the sense in which the people receive them.\" It is certainly allowable to think that many an ancient timid teacher discovered the truth without daring to entrust it to the mass of mankind.
+In Sermon 35, on the eternity of hell torments Archbishop **Tillotson**, while he argues for the endless duration of punishment, suggests that the Judge has the right to omit inflicting it if he shall see it inconsistent with righteousness or goodness to make sinners miserable forever, and **Burnet** urges:
+\"Whatever your opinion is within yourself, and in your breast, concerning these punishments, whether they are eternal or not, yet always with the people, and when you preach to the people, use the received doctrine and the received words in the sense in which the people receive them.\" It is certainly allowable to think that many an ancient timid teacher discovered the truth without daring to entrust it to the mass of mankind.

-Theophilus of Alexandria proposed making Synesius of Cyrene, bishop.
+**Theophilus of Alexandria** proposed making **Synesius of Cyrene**, bishop.
 The latter said: \"The philosophic intelligence, in short, while it beholds the truth, admits the necessity of lying.
 Light corresponds to truth, but the eye is dull of vision; it cannot without injury gaze on the infinite light.
 As twilight is more comfortable for the eye, so, I hold, is falsehood for the common run of people.
 The truth can only be harmful for those who are unable to gaze on the reality.
 If the laws of the priesthood permit me to hold this position, then I can accept consecration, keeping my philosophy to myself at home, and preaching fables out of doors.\"[^139]

 # 5. Two Kindred Topics.

 The early Christian church almost, if not quite, universally believed that Christ made proclamation of the Gospel to the dead in Hades.

-Says Huidekoper; \"In the Second and Third Centuries every branch and division of Christians believed that Christ preached to the departed.\"[^140] Dietelmaier declares[^141] this doctrine was believed by all Christians.
+Says **Huidekoper**; \"In the Second and Third Centuries every branch and division of Christians believed that Christ preached to the departed.\"[^140]

+**Dietelmaier** declares[^141] this doctrine was believed by all Christians.
 Of course, if souls were placed where their doom was irretrievable salvation would not be offered to them; whence it follows that the early Christians believed in post-mortem probation.

-Allin says that \"some writers teach that the apostles also preached in Hades.
+**Allin** says that \"some writers teach that the apostles also preached in Hades.
 Some say that the Blessed Virgin did the same.
-Some even say that Simeon went before Christ to Hades.\" All these testimonies go to show that the earliest of the fathers did not regard the grave as the deadline which the love of God could not cross, but that the door of mercy is open hereafter as here. \"The Platonic doctrine of a separate state, where the spirits of the departed are purified, and on which the later doctrine of purgatory was founded, was approved by all the expositors of Christianity who were of the Alexandrian school, as was the custom of performing religious services at the tombs of the dead.
+Some even say that Simeon went before Christ to Hades.\"

+All these testimonies go to show that the earliest of the fathers did not regard the grave as the deadline which the love of God could not cross, but that the door of mercy is open hereafter as here.

+\"The Platonic doctrine of a separate state, where the spirits of the departed are purified, and on which the later doctrine of purgatory was founded, was approved by all the expositors of Christianity who were of the Alexandrian school, as was the custom of performing religious services at the tombs of the dead.
 Nor was there much difference between them and Tertullian in these particulars.\"

-In the early ages of the church great stress was laid on 1 Pet.
-3:19:
+In the early ages of the church great stress was laid on 1 Peter 3:19:
 "He (Christ) went and preached unto the spirits in prison."
-That this doctrine was prevalent as late as Augustine\'s day is evident from the fact that the doctrine is anathematized in his list of heresies --- number 79.
-And even as late as the Ninth Century it was condemned by Pope Boniface VI.
+That this doctrine was prevalent as late as **Augustine**\'s day is evident from the fact that the doctrine is anathematized in his list of heresies --- number 79.
+And even as late as the Ninth Century it was condemned by Pope **Boniface VI**.
 It was believed that our Lord not only proclaimed his Gospel to all the dead but that he liberated them all.
 How could it be possible for a Christian to entertain the thought that all the wicked who died before the advent of our Lord were released from bondage, and that any who died after his advent would suffer endless woe?

-Eusebius
-says: \"Christ, caring for the salvation of all \* \* \* opened a way of return to life for the dead bound in the chains of death.\" Athanasius:
+**Eusebius** says: \"Christ, caring for the salvation of all...opened a way of return to life for the dead bound in the chains of death.\"

-\"The devil \* \* \* cast out of Hades, sees all the fettered beings led forth by the courage of the Savior.\"[^142] Origen on I Kings, 28:32:
+**Athanasius**: \"The devil...cast out of Hades, sees all the fettered beings led forth by the courage of the Savior.\"[^142]

-\"Jesus descended into Hades, and the prophets before him, and they proclaim beforehand the coming of Christ.\" Didymus observes \"In the liberation of all no one remains a captive; at the time of the Lord\'s passion he alone (Satan) was injured, who lost all the captives he was keeping.\" Cyril of Alexandria "And wandering down even to Hades he has emptied the dark, secret, invisible treasuries."
-Gregory of Nazianzus:[^143] "Until Christ loosed by his blood all who groaned under Tartarian chains."
-Jerome on Jonah 2:6: \"Our Lord was shut up in aeonian bars in order that he might set free all who had been shut up.\"
+**Origen** on 1st Kings 28:32: \"Jesus descended into Hades, and the prophets before him, and they proclaim beforehand the coming of Christ.\"

+**Didymus** observes \"In the liberation of all no one remains a captive; at the time of the Lord\'s passion he alone (Satan) was injured, who lost all the captives he was keeping.\"

+**Cyril of Alexandria**: "And wandering down even to Hades he has emptied the dark, secret, invisible treasuries."

+**Gregory of Nazianzus**:[^143] "Until Christ loosed by his blood all who groaned under Tartarian chains."

+**Jerome** on Jonah 2:6: \"Our Lord was shut up in *aeonian* bars in order that he might set free all who had been shut up.\"

 Such passages might be multiplied, demonstrating that the early church regarded the conquest by Christ of the departed as universal.
 He set free from bonds all the dead in Hades.
-If the primitive Christians believed that all the wicked of all the aeons preceding the death of Christ were released, how can we suppose them to have regarded the wicked subsequent to his death as destined to suffer interminable torments?
-Clement of Alexandria is explicit in declaring that the Gospel was preached to all, both Jews and Gentiles, in Hades; --- that \"the sole cause of the Lord\'s descent to the underworld was to preach the gospel.\"[^144] Origen says: \"Not only while Jesus was in the body did he win over not a few only, \* \* \* but when he became a soul, without the covering of the body, he dwelt among those souls (in Hades) which were without bodily covering, converting such of them as were fit for it.\"
+If the primitive Christians believed that all the wicked of all the *aeons* preceding the death of Christ were released, how can we suppose them to have regarded the wicked subsequent to his death as destined to suffer interminable torments?

+**Clement of Alexandria** is explicit in declaring that the Gospel was preached to all, both Jews and Gentiles, in Hades; --- that \"the sole cause of the Lord\'s descent to the underworld was to preach the gospel.\"[^144]

+**Origen** says: \"Not only while Jesus was in the body did he win over not a few only...but when he became a soul, without the covering of the body, he dwelt among those souls (in Hades) which were without bodily covering, converting such of them as were fit for it.\"

 About a century after the death of John appeared the apocryphal *Gospel of Nicodemus*, valuable as setting forth current eschatology.
 It